kaurpreetman/PortBiter-1/README.md

-# 🛡️ ThreatLens — AI-Powered Autonomous Security Scanner
+# 🛡️ PortBiter — AI-Powered Autonomous Security Scanner

-ThreatLens is a next-generation web security scanning platform that uses agentic AI to autonomously detect vulnerabilities in web applications and generate structured, actionable security reports.
+PortBiter is a next-generation web security scanning platform that uses agentic AI to autonomously detect vulnerabilities in web applications and generate structured, actionable security reports.

 ---